Movatterモバイル変換

 Succeeded byLeon Ames

-Aside from his acting career, Pidgeon served as the 10th President of theScreen Actors Guild, between 1952 and 1957.
-He received the Guild'sLife Achievement Award in 1975, and a star on theHollywood Walk of Fame in 1960, for his contributions to the motion picture industry.
+Pidgeon also served as the 10th president of theScreen Actors Guild between 1952 and 1957.
+He received the Guild'sLife Achievement Award in 1975 and a star on theHollywood Walk of Fame in 1960 for his contributions to the film industry.

 Early life and education

-Pidgeon received his formal education in local schools and theUniversity of New Brunswick, where he studied law and drama.
-His university education was interrupted byWorld War I, when he volunteered with the 65th Battery, as a lieutenant in theRoyal Regiment of Canadian Artillery.
-He never saw action, however, as some sources indicate he was severely injured in an accident when he was crushed between two gun carriages and spent seventeen months in a military hospital.[1]
-His Officer Attestation states he was born in 1895 but further medical records state 1896.
-His medical records suggest his active service was ended by a hernia.[5]
+Pidgeon received his formal education in local schools and at theUniversity of New Brunswick, where he studied law and drama.
+His university education was interrupted byWorld War I, when he volunteered with the 65th Battery as a lieutenant in theRoyal Regiment of Canadian Artillery.
+He never saw action, and some sources indicate that he was severely injured in an accident when he was crushed between two gun carriages and spent 17 months in a military hospital.[1]
+His medical records suggest that his active service was ended by a hernia.[5]

 Career

-Pidgeon's success created a rift between Janis and him, leading to Pidgeon's dismissal and his move to Hollywood.[1]
-His first role was insilent filmMannequin (1925).
-Discouraged with the quality of the roles he was getting, Pidgeon returned to New York in 1928 to resume his theater career.[1]
-With the advent of sound films, Pidgeon starred in musicalsBride of the Regiment (1930),Sweet Kitty Bellairs (1930),Viennese Nights (1930) andKiss Me Again (1931).
-In 1935, he appeared onstage on Broadway inSomething Gay,Night of January 16th, andThere's Wisdom in Women.
+Pidgeon's success created a rift with Janis, causing Pidgeon's dismissal and his move to Hollywood.[1]
+His first role was in thesilent filmMannequin (1925).
+Discouraged with the quality of the roles assigned to him, Pidgeon returned to New York in 1928 to resume his stage career.[1]
+With the advent of sound films, Pidgeon starred in the musicalsBride of the Regiment (1930),Sweet Kitty Bellairs (1930),Viennese Nights (1930) andKiss Me Again (1931).
+In 1935, he appeared on Broadway inSomething Gay,Night of January 16th andThere's Wisdom in Women.

 Pidgeon withTeresa Wright andGreer Garson inMrs.
 Miniver (1942)